 Under the terms of our license agreements with Amgen, we are obligated to make additional milestone payments to Amgen of up to \$86.0 million upon the achievement of certain development and regulatory approval milestones.
 Of these milestone payments, \$14.0 million relate to milestones for clinical trials.
 The remaining \$72.0 million relate to milestones for regulatory approvals in various territories and are anticipated to be made no earlier than 2017.
 Thereafter, we are obligated to make tiered payments based on achievement of commercial milestones based upon net sales levels.
 The maximum payments would be \$206.0 million based on sales of over \$1 billion for each of three products in a calendar year.
 We are also obligated to pay mid-single-digit percentage tiered royalties on future net sales of products which are developed and approved as defined by the agreements.
 Our royalty obligations as to a particular licensed product will be payable, on a country-by-country and product-by-product basis, until the later of (a) the date of expiration of the last to expire valid claim within the licensed patents that covers the manufacture, use or sale, offer to sell, or import of such licensed product by us or a sublicense in such country, (b) loss of regulatory exclusivity or (c) 10 years after the first commercial sale of the applicable licensed product in the applicable country.
-As of December 31, 2013 and June 30, 2014, there were no outstanding obligations due to Amgen.
-We made a \$1.0 million milestone payment in the second quarter of 2014.
+As of December 31, 2013 and December 31, 2014, there were no outstanding obligations due to Amgen.
+We made a \$1.0 million milestone payment to Amgen in the second quarter of 2014.

 In accordance with terms of the agreements, we use commercially reasonable efforts to pay costs related to the preparation, filing, prosecution, defense and maintenance of the patents covered by the license agreements.
-In 2012 and 2013, we incurred expenses of \$0.1 million and \$0.8 million related to the preparation, filing and maintenance of patents.
-During the six months ended June 30, 2013 and 2014, we incurred expenses of \$482,475 and \$394,710, respectively, related to the preparation, filing and maintenance of patents.
+During the years ended December 31, 2014 and 2013 and the period from August 22, 2012 (inception) to December 31, 2012, we incurred expenses of \$1,212,135, \$821,238 and \$73,298, respectively, related to the preparation, filing and maintenance of patents.